 Why No Cure for Celiac Disease?

-For starters, it says celiac disease has been a marginalized by the medical community as a rare childhood disorder (something we know is not true at all!).
-As a result, the Celiac Disease Foundation says that over the last several decades, celiac disease researchers have been “denied the adequate resources needed to understand the basic biochemistry of the disease, must less cure it.”
+As a result, the Celiac Disease Foundation says that over the last several decades, celiac disease researchers have been “denied the adequate resources needed to understand the basic biochemistry of the disease, much less cure it.”

-While the private sector doesn’t see celiac disease research as profitable, the public sector also might be negatively impacting research for celiac disease.
+While the private sector may not see celiac disease research as profitable, the public sector also might be negatively impacting potential research efforts put towards celiac disease.